incubyte/incubyte.github.io/content/blog/product-roadmap-with-azure-devops.md

 ## <a name="_mtx0p0qo5vuo"></a>Revise Product Roadmap Based On Project Goals
-A product roadmap undergoes changes based on three factors—the
+A product roadmap undergoes changes based on three factors—

-- specific product,
+- the specific product,
 - the stage of its development, and,
 - organization-level choices.